Active Directory

 Introduction

-Active Directory settings
+Active Directory Settings

 • Password Password for the Username

-Active Directory users to myDBR users
+Active Directory Users to myDBR Users

-By default, myDBR will use the AD user's sAMAccountName-attribute as the username in myDBR.
-One can change that definition in mydbr/user/defaults.php by overriding the $mydbr_defaults['active_directory']['mydbr_username'] value.
-The default value is {sAMAccountName}. myDBR will replace attribute name wrapped in {} with the value in user's record in AD.
-To use the user's email as the username, one can use the mail-attribute {mail} (or one can use {userPrincipalName}).
+By default, myDBR will use the AD user's sAMAccountName attribute as the username in myDBR.
+One can change that definition in user/defaults.php by overriding the $mydbr_defaults['active_directory']['mydbr_username'] value.
+The default value is {sAMAccountName}. myDBR will replace attribute names wrapped in {} with the corresponding values in the user's record in AD.
+To use the user's email as the username, one can use the mail attribute {mail} (or {userPrincipalName}).

-Active Directory configuration
+Active Directory Configuration

 To configure myDBR's Active Directory-authentication in the Active Directory server, the following groups need to be defined:

 • myDBR Groups A group defining the AD groups which will be considered as myDBR groups.
 The default name for this group is 'myDBR Groups'.
 All other myDBR groups must be members of this group.
-If you wish the change the default group name, place definition $mydbr_defaults['active_directory_mydbr_groups'] = 'NEWMYDBRGROUPNAME'; into mydbr/user/defaults.php.
+If you wish the change the default group name, place definition $mydbr_defaults['active_directory_mydbr_groups'] = 'NEWMYDBRGROUPNAME'; into user/defaults.php.

 • myDBR Admins If the user belongs to this group (s)he is granted admin rights to myDBR.
 The default name for this group is 'myDBR Admins' and the group must be a member of 'myDBR Groups'.
-If you wish the change the default group name, place definition $mydbr_defaults['active_directory_mydbr_admin_group'] = 'NEWADMINGROUPNAME'; into mydbr/user/defaults.php.
+If you wish the change the default group name, place definition $mydbr_defaults['active_directory_mydbr_admin_group'] = 'NEWADMINGROUPNAME'; into user/defaults.php.

-• Other groups inside 'myDBR Groups' to define user groups to which you can define reports to Any group added to 'myDBR Groups' will be shown as a user group inside myDBR.
-This will allow one to define different access rights to different reports.
-Users can be a member of these groups directly or via other AD groups belonging to these groups.
+• Other groups within 'myDBR Groups' are used to define user groups for report designation.
+Any group added to 'myDBR Groups' will appear as a user group within myDBR, enabling the customization of access rights for various reports.
+Users can belong to these groups either directly or indirectly through other Active Directory (AD) groups associated with these groups.

 myDBR determines if the user in Active Directory is a myDBR user by checking if the user belongs to any of the groups listed in Active Directory group 'myDBR Groups' or is a direct member of 'myDBR Groups'.

-User's groups
+User's Groups

 All user group handling is done inside Active Directory.
 When a user logs in her/his groups are checked against the Active Directory provided group list.